-shovel, and probe), transportation, and lift passes (as applicable) are all included
+Transportation, instruction, and lift passes (as applicable) are all included in the price.

-Option 2: Our regularly scheduled courses utilize venues in the Bozeman area, including the sidecountry of Bridger Bowl.
+Option 1: Our open-enrollment courses utilize venues in the Bozeman area, including the sidecountry of Bridger Bowl.
 The price includes all transportation, instruction, and lift passes.

 *Cost: $300 for students, $450 for faculty/staff/alumni

 Course Description: The Outdoor Recreation Program is partnering with the Earth Sciences Department to put on a 1-credit AIARE avalanche 1 course.
 This course requires a total of approximately 32 hours as compared to a traditional 24-hour avalanche 1 course.
-Students can expect to go a little deeper into snow science topics and concepts.
-In order to register for this course you must also register for the course using an add/drop form.
-Contact Dan Sandberg at email@example.com to do so.
+Students can expect to go a little deeper into snow science and analyzing case studies, as well as have additional time for hands-on application in the field.
+In order to register for this course you must use the MSU course registration portal.

 Transportation on field days: transportation is provided and group meets at Outdoor Recreation building for departure.